willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ## Perturbation analysis

 We use perturbation analysis to assess the sensitivity of $\lambda$ to competition and climate conditions [@Caswell2000].
-We define sensitivity as the partial derivative of $\lambda$ with respect to a covariate $X$, which can take the form of either conspecific or heterospecific density-dependence competition, or temperature or precipitation climate conditions.
+We define sensitivity as the partial derivative of $\lambda$ with respect to a covariate $X$, which can take the form of either conspecific or heterospecific density dependence competition, or temperature or precipitation climate conditions.
 In practice, we quantify sensitivity by slightly increasing each covariate value $X_i$ to $X_i'$ and computing the change in $\lambda$ following the right-hand part of Equation @eq:sens:

 $$